skfd/bikeshare-toronto-maproulette/README.md

 See [Maproulette](https://mpr.lt/c/45294) challenge to bring the map of Bikeshare stations up to date!

+Current state is in `bikeshare_stations.geojson`.

+Weekly diff is in `bikeshare_diff.geojson`.

+TODO:
+	- Auto-creator of Maproulette challenges

 [query to examine existing stations](https://overpass-turbo.eu/s/1LGI):
 ```
 [out:json];